MIRIAMDART/BeME/PITCHME.md

 ## MOVING ON

-- Our Major move is to have this app integrated into the Global Code system in a more customized way
+- Our Major move is to have this app integrated into the Global Code program.

 +++